AlexandreImperiale/design-pattern/README.md

 ## over-typing pattern
 This pattern can be used to add tag to already defined type while keeping its API intact.

+## move-only pattern
+Imposing a user-defined type to be move only by simple inheritence from a "Move-Only" class.